CiscoDevNet/terraform-provider-intersight/website/docs/r/fabric_fc_uplink_role.html.markdown

 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
 * `admin_speed`:(string) Admin configured speed for the port.* `Auto` - Admin configurable speed AUTO ( default ).* `8Gbps` - Admin configurable speed 8Gbps.* `16Gbps` - Admin configurable speed 16Gbps.* `32Gbps` - Admin configurable speed 32Gbps.
 * `aggregate_port_id`:(int) Breakout port Identifier of the Switch Interface.When a port is not configured as a breakout port, the aggregatePortId is set to 0, and unused.When a port is configured as a breakout port, the 'aggregatePortId' port number as labeled on the equipment,e.g. the id of the port on the switch.
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
+* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `fill_pattern`:(string) Fill pattern to differentiate the configs in NPIV.* `Idle` - Fc Fill Pattern type Idle.* `Arbff` - Fc Fill Pattern type Arbff.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.